-- Design and conduct of genetic improvement programs for farmed aquaculture species
+- Genetic improvement programs for agricultural species

-- Genomics and functional genomics
+- Genomic prediction and functional genomics

 Prior to joining USC, Dr Nguyen was working with the World Fish Centre (as part of a team) to develop genetically improved varieties of fish and crustaceans in order to lift food productivity in developing nations.
 This work is now seen as a model of how international investment in genetics can literally "feed millions" (International Food Policy Research Institute, 2008).

-At USC, Nguyen's goals are to bring this international experience to help commercialise and extend Australian genetic breeding programs for species of national interest such as prawn and kingfish and to use the new knowledge of genomics and gene expression to improve the efficiency of classical genetic programs.
+At USC, Nguyen's goals are to bring this international experience to help commercialise and extend Australian genetic breeding programs for species of national interest such as prawn, kingfish and lobsters and to use the new knowledge of genomics and gene expression to improve the efficiency of classical genetic programs.